Java Design Patterns – Top Interview Questions

 3. Behavioral Design Patterns

-These design patterns deal with communication between objects
+These patterns deal with communication and responsibility distribution between objects.

 Pattern Name Purpose